-Asking for proof of income, like pay stubs, can help you verify income to ensure your potential tenant can afford to live in your property.
+Collect proof of income, like pay stubs, to help you verify income and ensure your potential tenant can afford to live in your property.

 Just make sure the numbers provided are for professional property management companies; potential tenants have been known to list families and friends as renter references.

-Once you start processing applications and interviewing candidates, you need to protect yourself and make sure the entire tenant-screening process adheres to all applicable laws.
+Before processing applications and interviewing candidates, make sure the entire tenant-screening process adheres to all applicable laws.
 Some things to look out for include: